Keytesville, Missouri: Education

 Keytesville R-III School district serves the town of Keytesville and surrounding rural area.
 Education in the community dates to before the Civil War, but records indicating the exact date were lost in an 1861 fire at the county clerk's office.
-In 1889, what might be considered the first modern-style school, a large 2-story building, was erected at a cost of $13,000.
+In 1889, what might be considered the first modern-style school, a large two-story building, was erected at a cost of $13,000.
 By 1909, Keytesville school was rated a first-class school by the state of Missouri.
 In 1949, a large number of the rural schools were combined with Keytesville to form the current district.
 The current high school was constructed in 1959, with the current elementary school added in 1967.
 In 2010, the district had a total of 153 students K-12, and a graduation rate of 90-percent.

-The school mascot is the Tiger and school colors are black and gold.
+The high school mascot is the Tiger and school colors are black and gold.
 Keytesville competes athletically in the Carroll-Livingston Activities Association.
 Its enrollment places the Tigers in Class 1 under Missouri State High School Activities Association guidelines.